Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 During my testing, I would often spam click things to see what would break and what wouldn't.
 Upon further testing, I discovered a bug where flipping the same card BACK over meant that the classes given would change and essentially break.
 I was unable to figure out a fix in time for this bug, however I will be working on trying to patch it.

 28/02/21 LOG 2
 Tested on an android and an iOS device. iOS devices weren't seeing the front facing images.
-To fix this, I was recommended to use
+To fix this, I was recommended to use Autoprefixer.
+This solved my problem.
+I also noticed that the Javascript Flower image would flip when the card was flipped.
+I have not been able to figure out a fix for this at this moment in time.

 ## Deployment